The Cathode Ray: History

 Their debut album, The Cathode Ray, was finally released in April 2012, through Stereogram Recordings.
 The single “Dispersal” was Track Of The Month in April 2012 on the Janice Forsyth Show on BBC Radio Scotland.
 Three tracks, "Train", "Around" and "Dispersal" were lifted from the album as singles.

 The Cathode Ray released their second album entitled Infinite Variety on Stereogram Recordings in April 2015, accompanied by the singles "Resist", "Buck The Trend" and "This Force Of Nature".

 The Cathode Ray returned in April 2018, after a three-year recording hiatus, with a single "Another World".

 Their third album Heightened Senses was released on Stereogram Recordings in November 2019, preceded by the title track as a single in September 2019.
 Heightened Senses marked the recording debut of guitarist Phil Biggs with the band, plus production assistance, cover art and video direction from Alex Thoms, the son of lead singer Jeremy Thoms.
 A remix of "Love and Death" by DJ/producer Alex Tronic was the third and final single to be lifted from the album in February 2020.

+Following a hiatus caused by the lockdowns during Covid, the band reconvened in 2022 to start work on their fourth album.
+Titled "Advance Retreat",it was released in September 2024, preceded by three singles: "Travelling In Style", "No Uncertain Terms" and "Consequences".
+It marked the first release by the band in partnership with Glasgow based label Last Night From Glasgow.

+In Spring 2025 it was announced that bassist Sean Allison had joined the band, standing in for Neil Baldwin who has taken an extended sabbatical.

+The band's fifteen single "Forever Etched" was released in August 2025.